py2ai/py2ai.github.io/_posts/2026-05-23-Reversa-Transform-Legacy-Systems-Into-Executable-Specifications.md

 ![Reversa Architecture](/assets/img/diagrams/sandeco-reversa/sandeco-reversa-architecture.svg)

+### Understanding the Reversa Architecture

-The architecture diagram above illustrates the complete transformation pipeline.
+The architecture diagram above illustrates the complete 5-phase transformation pipeline that Reversa uses to convert legacy codebases into structured specifications.

+**Phase 1: Reconnaissance**
 On the left, the Legacy Codebase (green) enters Phase 1: Reconnaissance, where the Scout agent maps the project surface -- folder structure, languages, frameworks, and dependencies.
+This initial scan produces a high-level inventory that guides all subsequent analysis phases.

+**Phase 2: Excavation**
 The output flows to Phase 2: Excavation (blue), where the Archaeologist performs deep module-by-module analysis of algorithms, control flows, and data structures.
+This is where the internal mechanics of each component are documented in detail.

+**Phase 3: Interpretation**
-Phase 3: Interpretation (teal) splits into two parallel tracks: the Detective extracts implicit business rules, state machines, and permissions, while the Architect synthesizes C4 diagrams, ERD, and integration maps.
+Phase 3: Interpretation (teal) splits into two parallel tracks.
+The Detective extracts implicit business rules, state machines, and permissions, while the Architect synthesizes C4 diagrams, ERD, and integration maps.
+This dual-track approach ensures both business logic and technical architecture are captured.

+**Phase 4-5: Generation and Review**
 Phase 4: Generation (purple) is where the Writer assembles structured specifications as operational contracts with full code traceability.
-Phase 5: Review (orange) has the Reviewer validate consistency and flag gaps.
+Phase 5: Review (orange) has the Reviewer validate consistency and flag gaps before finalizing.

+**Cross-Phase Agents**
+Along the bottom, four independent agents operate across all phases: Visor documents interfaces from screenshots, Data Master analyzes databases, Design System extracts design tokens, and Soul Extractor produces an executive summary spec.
 The final output is the Executable Specification (coral) in the `_reversa_sdd/` directory, which any AI Coding Agent can consume.
-Along the bottom, four independent agents operate across all phases: Visor documents interfaces from screenshots, Data Master analyzes databases, Design System extracts design tokens, and Soul Extractor produces an executive summary spec.

 > **Key Insight:** Reversa bridges the fundamental gap between legacy systems and AI agents by transforming opaque codebases into structured specifications.
 Without this transformation layer, AI coding agents operate blind -- they cannot safely modify code they do not understand at the architectural level.
 Every statement in the generated specs is marked with a confidence indicator: confirmed (extracted directly from code), inferred (deduced from patterns), or gap (requires human validation).